 If you do notice your vision blurring after a fall or accident, be sure to talk to your doctor.
 In addition, making regular check-ups with your eye doctor can help you keep your eyes sharp and help your balance!

 Insufficient lighting is another common reason for older adults to fall.
-You may not see a step or object on the floor if the lighting.
+You may not see a step or object on the floor because of the lighting.
 For this reason, it’s important to prioritize safety in the home.
 Adding plug-in lights to the hallways, bathrooms, and kitchen can help you eliminate falls too.

 To learn more about home modifications that can make you safer and more confident in your own home, check out this resource!